Mill Certificates

 Can I upload the same certificate twice?

 You can, but it’s better to use unique certificate numbers to avoid confusion.
-If you uploaded by mistake, delete the duplicate.

 What if the certificate covers multiple batches?